CERN/TIGRE/README.md

 **Q: Does it work in MATLAB XXXX with Compiler XXXX in OS XXXX**

-*A: In Widows, it seems that the only supperted compiler is Microsoft Visual Studio.
-Apart from that, any MATLAB version in any OS should work, with the suported compilers.
-Let us know if you find an incompatibility*
+*A: In general, it should, as long as you are following both CUDAs and MATLABs s upportedcompilers.
+The truth is that there is few compilers that fit the eeligibility criteria for both.
+MATLAB version and OS should not be a problem.*

 **Q: I get a fair amount of warnings when I compile the code, what is happening?**